-Join us for an afternoon of Japanese folk tales, songs and stories at the 25th annual Katari Japanese Storytelling event.
+Join us for an afternoon of Japanese folk tales, stories, songs and mime performances at the 27th annual Katari Storytelling Festival.
 This family-friendly event is presented in cooperation with the Toronto Storytelling Festival.
-The Katari Japanese Storytellers programme includes traditional and contemporary stories accompanied by guitar renditions, for visitors of all ages.
+The Katari Japanese Storytellers programme includes traditional and contemporary storytelling for all ages.

 Admission: Free (RSVP required)